-Symptom Possible solution Cursor responds slowly, moves only vertically or horizontally, or does not track smoothly.
-For a mouse with a roller ball: Clean the roller ball: Remove the roller ball cover from bottom of mouse (rotate it counterclockwise), remove the ball, and clean it by using a damp, lint-free cloth (not paper).
-Also clean the rollers on which the ball moves.
-Use a mouse pad or other rough surface under the mouse.
-For an optical mouse: • Clean the optical mouse: Gently wipe the light sensor lens on the bottom of the mouse by using a lint-free cloth (not paper). • Use a mouse pad, white sheet of paper, or other less reflective surface under the mouse.
+Symptom Possible solution For a mouse with a roller ball: Cursor responds slowly, moves Clean the roller ball: Remove the roller ball cover from bottom of mouse (rotate it only vertically or counterclockwise), remove the ball, and clean it by using a damp, lint-free cloth (not horizontally, or paper).
+Also clean the rollers on which the ball moves. does not track Use a mouse pad or other rough surface under the mouse. smoothly.
+For an optical mouse: Clean the optical mouse: Gently wipe the light sensor lens on the bottom of the mouse by using a lint-free cloth (not paper).
+Use a mouse pad, white sheet of paper, or other less reflective surface under the mouse.